Article Summary

 After scanning for leaks, we put Hide ALL IP through a series of speed tests.

 We expected there to be a decrease.
-All VPNs will slow you down a bit.
+All VPNs will slow you down to some extent.

 How much depends on a number of factors including distance to the server, the internet speed provided by your ISP, the quality of your encryption, and the current server load.